A great manager is a great coach. And a great coach has methods that relate directly to personal finance.

-This also helps to not discount the fact that good financial help can be a huge asset, whether it’s blogs online, financial books or courses, or a financial advisor.
+This also helps to not discount the fact that good financial help can be a huge asset, whether it’s blogs online, financial books or courses, or a financial coach like me.

 My manager’s help has been indispensable at times, and I wouldn’t have been able to move forward many times without his leading.